 CyberSecurity is a field that prepares individuals for careers in information assurance.
 Topics of study within the CyberSecurity programs will include instruction in information assurance, computer architecture, programming, and systems analysis; networking; cryptography; security system design; applicable law and regulations; risk assessment and policy analysis; contingency planning; user access issues; investigation techniques; and troubleshooting.

-Students in the CyberSecurity Associate in Applied Science (AAS) Degree program will learn to assess the security needs of computer and network systems, recommend safeguard solutions to prevent unwanted security breaches, and manage the implementation of security devices, systems, and procedures.
+Students in the CyberSecurity Associate of Applied Science (AAS) Degree program will learn to assess the security needs of computer and network systems, recommend safeguard solutions to prevent unwanted security breaches, and manage the implementation of security devices, systems, and procedures.

 The CyberSecurity Certificate program at Saint Paul College is 24 credits in length.
 The program provides 16 credits specifically related to CyberSecurity which will aid students in the field and in potential certifications.